eveliinahampus/kotlin-projects/README.md

 # Kotlin Projects Repository

-Welcome to the **Kotlin Projects Repository**!
-This collection showcases various projects and applications built using Kotlin, covering a wide range of functionalities, including health apps, weather tracking, poetry exploration, and more.
+This collection showcases various projects and applications, covering a wide range of functionalities, including health apps, weather tracking, poetry exploration, and more.

+Android applications are made with **Kotlin** and **AndroidStudio**.
+Some are from Mobile Programming with Native Technologies course at OAMK from spring 2024, with some bonus applications.
+Codebase is **NOT** actively maintained, and some apps are still in-progress, or might have <ins>bugs</ins>.

 ---